Posts Tagged: small mammals

-- Acupuncture: Acupuncture is used for many reasons but pain management is one it’s moist important applications.
-It is believed to have a healing affect through the stimulation of specific points on the body.
-By inserting a needle in these points acupuncture stimulate nerves, increases circulation, relieves muscle spasms and causes the release of endorphins that ease pain.
+- Acupuncture: Acupuncture is used for many reasons but pain management is one of its most important applications.
+It is believed to have a healing effect through the stimulation of specific points on the body.
+By inserting a needle in these points acupuncture stimulates nerves, increases circulation, relieves muscle spasms, and causes the release of endorphins that ease the pain.
 It has been used in people for over 4,000 years but is relatively new to veterinary medicine.

 - Massage: The CVMA defines Medical massage as a practice “that targets conditions based on a veterinarian’s diagnosis; it involves specific techniques with the goal of producing measurable responses from the patient.
 Medical Massage for Animals brings a scientific perspective to massage therapy for dogs, inspired by the core connections of structure and function.
 It takes into consideration underlying medical conditions, with the goal of optimizing patient wellness, safety, and comfort by incorporating insights from osteopathic manipulative therapy and acupuncture.”

-- Cold Laser: Cold laser is a non-cutting laser which works by stimulating cells and increasing blood circulation.
-At the correct wavelength, pain signals are reduced, nerve sensitivity decreases and endorphins released.
+- Cold Laser: Cold laser is a non-cutting laser that works by stimulating cells and increasing blood circulation.
+At the correct wavelength, pain signals are reduced, nerve sensitivity decreases, and endorphins released.
 Cold Laser is used in wound healing, ulcers, burns, wounds, cruciate ligament injury, sprain, strain, shoulder lameness, arthritis, elbow dysplasia, hip dysplasia, lick granuloma, head shaking, back pain, back injury, disc disease.

 - Heat/Cold Therapy: Heat and cold therapy has been around forever.
 Cold is effective in reducing swelling and inflammation and heat improves circulation.
 Both are readily or available, free and they work.